“You can tell more about a person by what he says

 — Leo Aikman

 Have you ever heard a friend, or who you thought was a friend, who was telling someone else things about you that weren’t very uplifting?
 They didn’t know you were within earshot, but it tells you a lot about that person, doesn’t it?
-I’ve had that happen and I know that it felt crappy to say the least.
+I’ve had that happen and I know that it felt crappy, to say the least.

 There’s one thing for sure: I don’t want to be that person I just described, yet I have succumbed to the gossip myself and I am certain that I have been that person from time to time.
 In fact, it was probably a good deal of the time further back.
 However, as I move forward in my life, I hope to be improving and allowing myself to become what I want instead of how I’ve seen other people act.

 That’s the best thing about making that decision to move forward, learn and grow–I get to experience more of the real me inside and that real me is full of love.
 As I allow that love to come from within and dominate my life, I find less desire or even situations where talking people down is an activity.
-At the very least, if I participated now, I find myself having negative emotion (feeling guilty, crappy, etc) and that is a clear indication I’m not in alignment with who I really am.
+At the very least, if I participated now, I find myself having negative emotions (feeling guilty, crappy, etc) and that is a clear indication I’m not in alignment with who I really am.
 At that moment, I can stop mid-sentence and get back on track.

 When I was a child, the grandfatherly advice was, “if you can’t say something nice, don’t say anything at all."
 That’s good, but it doesn’t go far enough and it doesn’t fix the problem, as it is more like masking the symptoms.
 A better thought might be, “find something nice about everyone you meet, and find ways to let them know."